primaza/primaza/docs/book/src/entities/serviceclaim.md

 - `application`: Fields identifies application resources through kind, apiVersion, and label selector or name.
 - `environmentTag`: A string representing one of the environment.
 - `applicationClusterContext`: A combination of ClusterEnvironment resource name and namespace.
+- `envs`: Envs allows projecting Service Endpoint Definition's data as Environment Variables in the Pod

 The `environmentTag` and `applicationClusterContext` are mutually exclusive.